Adiprogrammer7/blockchain_implementation/README.md

 # blockchain_implementation

-A simple blockchain implemetation with python!
+Simple blockchain implemetation with python!
 Though it won't transfer anything actual to a given address but it implements all the basic concepts of blockchain like proof of work, mining, consensus, generating and validating signature on transaction etc. The best way of understanding the blockchain is by building one!

-### Instructions to run:
+## Instructions to run:
 First download the repo on your local machine using git clone:
 ```
 git clone https://github.com/Adiprogrammer7/blockchain_implementation.git